 23 Please refer to Standard 5 on Climate Change.
 24 When an activity raises serious irreversible threats of harm to the environment or human health, precautionary measures should be taken even if some cause and effect relationships are not fully established scientifically.

-- and magnitude of the identified risks and impacts and shall be applied without discrimination25, taking into account differences in risk exposure and the need to protect particularly sensitive risk groups against the dangers, which specifically affect them. - 23 The promoter shall provide to project workers as well as to the project-affected people and communities relevant information, instructions and training in an accessible format.
+- discrimination25, taking into account differences in risk exposure and the need to protect particularly sensitive risk groups against the dangers, which specifically affect them. - The promoter shall provide to project workers as well as to the project-affected people and communities relevant information, instructions and training in an accessible format.
 When providing such information, instructions and trainings, the promoter shall include individuals or groups within the workforce or communities that are traditionally excluded or discriminated against due to their socio-economic characteristics26. - 24 The promoter shall produce relevant statistics about the project's health and safety performance, including incidents, and make it accessible to the Bank on a regular basis as part of the reporting and monitoring obligations set out by the Bank.
-Such information shall be disaggregated in order to enable the promoter to take the necessary action. - 25 The promoter shall put in place mechanisms to timely recognise and compensate any person (project worker or member of the public) suffering from an injury or disease that is caused by any project activity, in accordance with national legislation.
+Such information shall be disaggregated in order to enable the promoter to take the necessary action. - 2425 The promoter shall put in place mechanisms to timely recognise and compensate any person (project worker or member of the public) suffering from an injury or disease that is caused by any project activity, in accordance with national legislation.